 Given this, papaya seeds may be a long-term treatment for those worried about unwanted pregnancy.
 Though you would need regular access to papaya seeds and the commitment to take them daily.

 I’d also highly advise testing your sperm count before relying on this method.
-Home fertility tests are now available for men for under forty dollars and are well worth it for something so important.
+Inexpensive home fertility tests are now available for men and are well worth it for something so important.

 It’s not the place or purpose of this article to make the decision as to whether to use papaya seeds as a natural male birth control for anyone.
 Commonly use methods may be simpler, but in situations where these are causing problems papaya seeds could provide an alternative.